stgm/public_html/basics/index.md

 # Programming basics

 To allow students practice with core programming concepts, we developed a practice book that may be used alongside introductory programming courses.
+Our current insight is that students appreciate this form of deliberate practice, and that it allows us teachers to better find students who struggle with the course materials.
+This is especially fostered by the system of regular check-ups in the form of mini-tests which encourage (and require) students to show mastery of the materials.

 ## Book